 7) Lease Squatting

 And, of course, sometimes tenants just stop paying rent.
 More often than not, this happens because they fell on hard times or spend their rent money irresponsibly rather than simple spite.
 It’s not unusual for tenants who fall behind to catch up the next month or two if you are lenient, but sometimes they decide that living rent-free is pretty nice and they stop paying entirely.
 They may be bound by contract, they may have seemed nice and reliable at first, but you’re back to paying the full expense for the house with a hostile tenant inside.
 And after they live a few months rent-free, the worst of the worst may decide to refuse to leave after the lease term is over and become hostile squatters.
 At this point, you may need to call on the police and a lawsuit just to get them out and get your rental payments.

 8) Forcing You to Evict Them

-And on the topic of police and lawsuits, the biggest nightmare for most amateur landlords comes when you have to evict a tenant for the first time.
+And on the topic of police and lawsuits, the biggest nightmare for most amateur landlords with bad tenants comes when you have to evict a tenant for the first time.
 This isn’t as simple as posting a pink slip on their door.
 An eviction is a lawsuit you must file, then defend your claim that the tenant has warranted eviction.
 Tenants who have already gone so far as to force this action are also much more likely to lie in court, say vicious things, and even try to frame you for negligence or abuse and sue you back.